ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/nw/Tutorial.md

 &nbsp;
 > **Key Takeway -  Custom Endpoint - 7 lines of code**<br>So, our custom endpoint required about 7 lines of code, along with the API specification.
-Note the logic is automatically factored out, and re-used for all APIs, both custom and self-serve.
+We use standard Python, Flask and SQLAlchemy.
+Note the **logic is automatically factored out,** and re-used for all APIs, both custom and self-serve.

 &nbsp;